How Do Self-Employed 401(k) Contributions Affect Take-Home Pay? And Other 401(k) Questions

 It can be tricky to keep up with IRS regulations and the tax code, both of which constantly evolve.
 Working with a financial professional can help you ensure that you are maximizing your savings while minimizing your tax burden as you prepare for retirement.

 Do you have questions about your Self-Employed 401(k) account, or another retirement savings plan you have?
-Contact us directly at 770-368-9919 or Cliff at cliff@cwoconner.com or Kevin at kevin@cwoconner.com.
+Contact us directly at 770-368-9919 or Cliff at [email protected] or Kevin at [email protected].

 Editor’s Note: This article was originally published in February 2020.
-It has been update to reflect 2024’s data.
+It has been update to reflect 2025’s data.

 Schedule a Meeting